 Types of Fertilizer Spreaders

-They also come in many different sizes, with some able to hold hundreds of pounds of fertilizer in their hopper.
+They also come in many sizes, with some able to hold hundreds of pounds of fertilizer in their hopper.
 Most residential models for home use provide an approximate 10 to 100-pound ability and allow you to choose between radius spread rate and compact designs for getting easily through yard gates and fences.

 How to Choose the Best Fertilizer Spreader

-Since there are various makes and models from which you can choose, you need to consider a few of the following details to ensure you are getting a product that works well with both your choice of fertilizer, as well as yard size.
+Since there are various models from which you can choose, you need to consider a few of the following details to ensure you are getting a product that works well with both your choice of fertilizer, as well as yard size.

 Make sure you know how much square footage of lawn you need to cover with fertilizer.
 Also, consider how much time you want to spend on this.
 Broadcast spreaders, amongst the most popular type of spreaders, vary in their ability in how wide they can cast the pellets.